little-arhat/dropbox-api-rails-example/README.md

 # Dropbox API Rails example

 This is an example Rails app for the [dropbox-api Ruby gem](https://github.com/futuresimple/dropbox-api).
-It also includes controller and view specs.

-It it is a simple app which displays all images in its own Dropbox folder.
+It lets you to upload song to your dropbox folder and stream it here.

-You can see the demo at [https://dropbox-api-rails-example.herokuapp.com/](https://dropbox-api-rails-example.herokuapp.com/)
+You can see the demo at [http://agile-dawn-1710.herokuapp.com](http://agile-dawn-1710.herokuapp.com)

 In order to set it up, you need to create an app in the [Dropbox App Console](https://www.dropbox.com/developers/apps).